enola-dev/enola/docs/use/rosetta/index.md

 Specifying the `--schema` flag is optional for YAML <=> JSON conversion, but required for TextProto.

+Rosetta transforms a (single) input resource into one output resource of another format.
+Alternatively,
+[generate](../gen/index.md) can load (possibly several) resources (or "logical IRIs") which contain _Things_ and transform them into (some of) these formats.

 ## Graph Diagrams

 Enola can generate [Graph Diagrams like this](../../models/example.org/graph.md), through [DocGen](../docgen/index.md) (see